netsec-ethz/scion-tutorials/content/advanced/setup_endhost.md

 - `dispatcher`: corresponds to the kernels `socket` API
 - `sciond`: similar to a local caching DNS resolver daemon (like e.g. dnsmasq, unbound), except it's for paths and certificates, not for names

 ## 1. Install SCION on end host

 The software stack for a SCION end host consists of the `dispatcher` and the `sciond`, contained in the `scion-dispatcher` and `scion-daemon` packages.
 Just install an end host application that you're planning to run.

-On Ubuntu/Debian, run the following snippet to add the package repository:
+On Debian-based OS run the following snippet to add the package repository:
 ```shell
 sudo apt-get install apt-transport-https
 echo "deb [trusted=yes] https://packages.netsec.inf.ethz.ch/debian all main" | sudo tee /etc/apt/sources.list.d/scionlab.list